 I like to let them cool at room temperature for about an hour then refrigerate for about 1-2 hours before cutting.

-They should be stored in an airtight container in the fridge, although they can be left out for a few hours while they are being served.
+Store the cooled baked bars in an airtight container in the fridge, although they can be left out for a few hours while they are being served.
 They will last up to 4 days in the fridge.

 Lemon Squares can also be frozen, place the completely cooled cookies, on a cookie sheet, freeze for 1 hour then transfer to a freezer safe container, place parchment paper between the layers, they will keep for up to 3-4 months in the freezer.
-Be sure to thaw the frozen cookies in the fridge before serving.
-If you do freeze them, don’t dust with powdered sugar, that can be added before serving.

 Nutrition